KushagraDhawan1997/Kookie/README.md

 # Kookie UI

-A high-performance component library built on Radix UI primitives, styled with CSS tokens, and implemented with Next.js.
+A high-performance component library built on Radix UI primitives, styled with a sophisticated three-layer token system, and implemented with Next.js.
 It focuses on quality over quantity, with consistent styling and comprehensive theming capabilities.

 ## Core Principles

 1. **Quality over quantity** - Fewer, high-quality components rather than many mediocre ones
 2. **Built on Radix Primitives** - Leveraging accessibility and functionality
 3. **Context independence** - Components work anywhere, not tied to specific use cases
-4. **Performance-first** - CSS variables and semantic tokens for theming
+4. **Performance-first** - Three-layer token system for optimal theming performance
 5. **Component inheritance** - Props cascade through the component tree
 6. **Style consistency** - Following the design token reference
 7. **Configuration-driven** - Single source of truth for theme options